Powering Our World

 Students will have an opportunity to pedal a FenderGenerator while learning how to answer the questions: How is electrical energy unique?
 What are the sources of electricity?
 How is energy converted?
 What are the best ways to conserve electricity?
 How does electricity production affect climate change?
 What renewable energy options exist?

 As part of this program, students will be challenged to exchange incandescent lights for LED lights at home, and to undertake climate leadership projects in their school or communities.
+One LED light per student will be provided.
+Students will post their light bulb exchanges on the Energy Revolution Blog.
 Classrooms will compete against each other annually, and the winning group will be invited to attend the Energy Revolution Fair in conjunction with the Mayor’s Environment Expo in June to showcase their project.
 Groups are scored by:

 1. Percentage of participation in the lightbulb swap (50% weight)